Dreaming381/Latios-Framework/Documentation~/Core/Getting Started.md

 In *Project Settings*, under the *Player* tab, in *Other Settings* and under the *Configuration* header, set the *API Compatibility Level* to *.NET Standard*.
+Also, you may need to add the scripting define symbol `ENABLE_TRANSFORM_V1`.

 ### Mono